ga-wdi-exercises/everything_conf/readme.md

 ## Weekend Homework
 - Create a repo for your presentation which will contain everything file based you will use barring external props(which are encouraged!)
 - In the repo have at the least a `readme.md` with learning objectives for your presentation

+## Additional Homework
+Think about what you want to do for your final project.
+You will be asked to submit a project idea on monday.